adshares/adpanel/README.md

 ## INDENTS

-Styling an HTML file: HTML files use 4 space indents as reflected in .editorconfig.
+Files use 2 space indents as reflected in .editorconfig.

 HTML files attributes should be started in new line if there is more than 1 attribute, e.g.